 About registration

-To work as an architect in Victoria, you must be registered with the ARBV.
+To work as an architect or as an architectural company or partnership in Victoria, you must be registered with the ARBV.
 This requirement is outlined in the Architects Act 1991, and sets out:

 - the process for registration